 The good news

 Local communities, the ex Khmer Rouge leadership and all teachers were committed to support the project.
 The Halo trust, the Cambodian Mine Action Committee (CMAC) and the Provincial Authorities were in the process of clearing the landmines.
-A small group of teachers in Anlong Veng and Trapeang Prasat had the basic competencies which will enable them to take over Save the Children’s responsibilities after a period of time.
+A small group of teachers in Anlong Veng and Trapeang Prasat had the basic competencies, so that, with training, they could take over the PEO’s / Save the Children’s responsibilities.

 The Provincial Education Office (PEO) had staff who were able to implement in-service teacher training, given some technical support from Save the Children.
 CARERE (a UNDP program) was in the process of developing a program for community development in the Anlong Veng area.
 Other NGOs were in the process of establishing programs on social and health development.
 Médecins sans Frontieres were setting up health care, and Trapeang Prasat had a small clinic.